-The Terrorism Risk Insurance Program Reauthorization Act of 2007 ("TRIPRA"), which provides a federal backstop to all U.S. based property and casualty insurers for insurance related losses resulting from any act of terrorism on U.S. soil or against certain U.S. air carriers, vessels or foreign missions, expires on December 31, 2020.
+The Terrorism Risk Insurance Program Reauthorization Act of 2015 ("TRIPRA"), which provides a federal backstop to all U.S. based property and casualty insurers for insurance related losses resulting from any act of terrorism on U.S. soil or against certain U.S. air carriers, vessels or foreign missions, expires on December 31, 2020.
+On December 19, 2019, the U.S. Senate passed federal spending legislation that provides a long-term reauthorization of this federal program until December 31, 2027.
 We benefit from TRIPRA as this protection generally inures to our benefit under our reinsurance treaties where terrorism is not excluded.